 Update your form - running off-road may require you to update your running form.
 You will naturally notice your body activating more muscle groups over time as you traverse hills and varying terrains, however, you will also want to proactively practice lifting your feet higher to better fly over trail debris and circumvent the inevitable slips, falls, and tumbles that will occur.

-Be prepared to walk - walking, especially up steep inclines, will be a common fixture of any trail run and it does not mean your inadequate, slow, or weak.
-Trails are not built for the easiest ascension and descension but rather they are constructed to seamlessly flow within their natural environment.
+Be prepared to walk - walking, especially up steep inclines, will be a standard fixture of any trail run and it does not mean your inadequate, slow, or weak.
+Trails are not built for the easiest ascent and descent, but rather they are constructed to flow within their natural environment seamlessly.
 This might mean you end up running a trail that extends up and over a giant boulder or fallen tree.
 When in doubt, slow your run to a "power hike" and boost your overall efficiency while reducing your risk for injury.